TiagoDiass/TiagoDiass/README.md

 ### Hey there! 👋

 - :man_technologist: Fullstack Web Developer with focus on Front-end.
 I am passionate about building projects that impact people's lives :dizzy:
-- :briefcase: Currently working as a Junior Front-end Developer with React
+- :briefcase: Currently working as a Front-end Developer with React
 - 💻 Techs: Javascript, Typescript, Vue.js, React, Next.js, Sass, Node.js, and **more**
-- :books: Currently studying Analysis and Systems Development at Fatec Mogi Mirim
+- 🔎 Currently studying Next.js, UI components tests with React Testing Library, and GraphQL

-Get in touch :wave:
+- :books: Graduated in Systems Analysis and Development at Fatec Mogi Mirim

 ---